mmuustafa/Filmify/README.md

 MovieMethods Class: This class contains a suite of operations that can be performed on the movie dataset, such as sorting the movies by different attributes (name, rating, director, etc.) and appending movies to a user's personalized list.
 It operates on collections of Movie objects, as indicated by methods returning or dealing with vector<Movie> (a C++ Standard Library container used to store sequences of elements).

+Solid Principles explanation: Our UML Diagram follows SOLID principles but does not use all of the principles, as our program does not require certain implementations that require specific principles.
+The principles that our program follows and requires include: Single responsibility principle, Interface segregation principle, and the open closed principle.
+Firstly, our UML Diagram strictly follows the SRP because for each functionality of our program, we have a specific class; for example:Each class in the diagram seems to have a specific responsibility.
+For example, the Movie class is responsible for movie-related data, the InputOutput class handles user input and output operations, and the MovieDataSet class is responsible for generating a list of movies and our MovieMethods class focuses on sorting each film by its attributes such as rating and duration, This suggests the SRP is being followed.
+Open-closed principle: An example of us adopting the Open-Closed-Principle would be our MovieMethods class, specifically, our SortByName() and SortByRating().
+We can extend the logic for these methods without having to modify the existing code.
+Using both these principles positively impacts our program by keeping it cleaner and less prone to bugs and errors.
+When following the SRP, our code is neater as we as the developers know exactly which class is created to perform which function, rather than all functionalities being compressed into one large class.
+When following the OCP it prevents the likelihood of bugs in our code when developing sort methods because we don’t have to change the code for any of methods, since they are open for any object to us

  > ## Phase III